winitzki/coq-vagrant/README.md

 1. Make sure you have VirtualBox 4.3+ and Vagrant installed.

 2. Check out this repository and run the command `vagrant up` in the root directory of this repository.
+The commands are like this:

 ```
 $ git clone https://github.com/winitzki/coq-vagrant.git